 Lincheck is a practical tool for testing concurrent algorithms in JVM-based languages, which supports both stress-testing and bounded model checking.
 One of the main advantages of Lincheck relative to popular testing tools such as JCStress is that it provides a declarative way of writing concurrent tests, by specifying all the operations to be examined, their correctness properties, and the number of invocations to be used for each scenario.
 Roughly, Lincheck generates a series of concurrent scenarios, executes them in either stress-testing or model-checking mode, and checks whether there exists some sequential execution that can explain the results satisfying the specified correctness property.
 In addition to the above features, Lincheck is the first testing tool to support relaxed data structure semantics, dual data structure designs popular in producer-consumer and coroutine implementations, as well as durable data structures, designed for NVRAM.

 Parallel graph processing is a fundamental and well-studied topic in academia in both theoretical and practical aspects.
-However, some applications, such as social networks analysis or compilers, require these algorithms to be on-line, thus, to be concurrent.
-This project aims at building practically efficient concurrent algorithms for different aspects of the graph processing, including using multi-queues as priority schedulers for some of the algorithms, or on-line dynamic connectivity problem under edge insertion and deletions.
-Nowadays, most of the hardware platforms have several NUMA sockets, so that it is essential to make all these algorithms NUMA-friendly.
+However, some applications, such as social networks analysis and compilers, require these algorithms to be online, thus, to be concurrent.
+This project aims to build practically efficient concurrent algorithms for different aspects of graph processing, including using multi-queues as priority schedulers for some of the algorithms, or on-line dynamic connectivity problems under edge insertion and deletions.
+Nowadays, most of the hardware platforms have several NUMA sockets, so it is essential to make all these algorithms NUMA-friendly.

 We are hiring interns all year round.
 The ideal candidate would have a strong background in CS or Math and have some knowledge of concurrent programming.
-Please contact Nikita Koval for details via email at email@example.com.
+Please email Nikita Koval for details at firstname.lastname@example.org.